mjhaskell/ubuntu-setup/instructions/install_os.md

-# Windows Installation
+# Operating System Installation
-These are the steps for installing Windows:
+These are the steps for installing an OS:
 1. [Create Installation Media](#create-installation-media)
 2. [Create Partition Table](#create-partition-table)
 3. [Format Partitions](#format-partitions)